theHsEdition/PatrickHanus.com/_pages/lists.md

 hidden-message: Don't Give Up.
 Life Gets Better.

-seo-title: T
+seo-title: A List of Helpful Things from Patrick Hanus
-excerpt: A list of apps, entertainment and things that might make life more interesting for you.
+seo-description: A list of apps, entertainment and things that might make life more interesting for you.
 Feel free to share with your friends, family, and enemies.
 img:

 ---